 Yoga is a wholistic system of health and wellbeing.
 Yoga practices include a combination of breath-centred movements and postures, breathing exercises, deep relaxation, meditation and more.

 Next Practice care of Western Sydney Integrative Health takes an individualised and personal approach to yoga, offering different types of classes for different people, according to the needs, capacity and goals of each person in the class.
-Our classes are small and personalised.
-This allows the yoga teacher to develop an understanding of each person’s unique needs.
+The classes are small and personalised.
+This allows yoga teacher Margie Hellman to develop an understanding of each person’s unique needs.
 The classes are then tailored to the needs of the students present.
-We encourage and teach people a common-sense and practical approach to yoga.
+Margie encourages and teaches people a common-sense and practical approach to yoga.

 Yoga works best when each person develops their own knowledge and experience of how different approaches and techniques of yoga can help him or her the most, at that time.
-In our classes, we aim to educate, rather than just instruct.
+In her classes, Margie aims to educate, rather than just instruct.
 This is not a “style” of yoga, nor an “eclectic” approach.
 It is based on ancient wisdom and classical teachings, and informed by a modern evidence-based approach.
-As well as group classes, we also offer one-on-one personalised yoga sessions.
+As well as group classes, Margie also offers one-on-one personalised yoga sessions.

 You do not have to be athletic or flexible to practise yoga, as your teacher will modify the practice for you as an individual and according to your ability.
 Yoga can even be practised while lying down or sitting in a chair.

-For hundreds of years people from all walks of life have found that yoga improves their mood, reduces anxiety and help them to feel more balance in their body and mind.
-Science is discovering now what Yogi’s have always known is that by developing body awareness (interoception), working with breathing patterns and learning to quiet the mind that our mental health naturally improves.
+For hundreds of years people from all walks of life have found that yoga improves their mood, reduces anxiety and helps them to feel more balance in their body and mind.
+Science is discovering now what Yogi’s have always known, is that by developing body awareness (interoception), working with breathing patterns and learning to quiet the mind that our mental health naturally improves.

-As a yoga therapist supporting people with trauma or mental health issues I see and hear from people I teach everyday how much Yoga has helped them feel less stressed, more peaceful and more ready to engage fully in life.
+As a yoga therapist supporting people with trauma or mental health issues, Margie sees and hears from people she teaches everyday how much Yoga has helped them feel less stressed, more peaceful and more ready to engage fully in life.

 Yoga supports our natural ability to find a sense of calm and peace by regulating our stress response.
 Our ability to use our awareness to regulate our breath, posture, tension and thoughts are enhanced through a well-designed yoga practice.